AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/introduction/architecture.md

 ---
 title: Arquitetura do AEM as a Cloud Service
-description: Explore a arquitetura subjacente e as partes importantes AEM as a Cloud Service.
-Explica o Cloud Manager e as APIs.
+description: Explore a arquitetura subjacente e as partes importantes do AEM as a Cloud Service.
+Aprofundamento do Cloud Manager e das APIs.
 role: Architect, Developer
 level: Beginner
 type: Tutorial